Reviews You Can Rely On

 Joshua Hutchens

-We put the top 15 stationary bikes available today through rigorous testing to identify their key strengths and differences.
-We purchased companion app memberships, attended the classes and programs, and evaluated the quality of the bikes, their accessories, and instruction.
+We put the top 14 stationary bikes available today through rigorous testing to identify their key strengths and differences.
+We bought the apps, hit the classes, and poured out the sweat to determine the quality of the bikes, their accessories, and instruction.
 Here are some of our favorites at differing price levels.

 The best premium exercise bike is the NordicTrack X24.
 It delivers an immersive workout experience that targets more muscle groups than a typical spin bike.
 Using iFit, the bike can automatically adjust your incline, resistance, and even the fan to match the terrain and speed you're riding.
 It's amazing, but not cheap.